waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Quest Progression

 ### Current Objective: Investigate Slowpoke Well
 - **Status:** Kurt has gone to the Slowpoke Well to confront Team Rocket.
-This is the main story objective.
-- **Hypothesis:** Leaving Azalea Town may have reset the event.
-I need to speak to Kurt in his house again to re-trigger his departure, and then immediately go to the well.
+I need to follow him there.

 ### Blocked Path: Ilex Forest
 - **Status:** The western part of Ilex Forest is blocked by a tree that requires CUT.
 I will return here after dealing with the Slowpoke Well.